tyh1003/Refine-Retrieve-Reason-FakeNews-WebApp/README.md

 ## Interface

-> Model training, knowledge distillation, DSPy prompt optimization, and detailed experimental implementation are outside the main scope of this repository.
+> Model training, Teacher–Student knowledge distillation, DSPy prompt optimization, and detailed experimental evaluation belong to the broader research implementation and are not executed during normal web inference.

 <img width="2032" height="1333" alt="image (2)" src="https://github.com/user-attachments/assets/7bd9adb6-7462-4853-ae05-45877576e381" />

 ---

-## Overview
+# Overview

-Short-form video misinformation is difficult to detect because a claim may be distributed across multiple modalities, including:
+Short-form video misinformation is difficult to detect because a claim may be distributed across multiple modalities and may involve inconsistencies between:

 - spoken content;
-- subtitles and on-screen text;
+- video titles and textual claims;
 - visual scenes;
-- temporal context;
+- temporal event information;
-- external real-world information.
+- external real-world facts;

-This web application integrates the complete inference workflow into an interactive fact-checking experience.
+- visual and textual context.

-Instead of immediately revealing the AI prediction, the application first allows users to make their own **Real / Fake** judgment.
-The AI then independently analyzes the same video through the Refine–Retrieve–Reason pipeline.
+A misleading short video does not necessarily contain manipulated imagery.
+A real video can also become misinformation when it is paired with an incorrect event, date, location, person, or narrative.

-The underlying workflow follows three main stages:
+This project therefore treats short-video fact-checking as an **evidence-driven multimodal reasoning problem**.

-**Refine → Retrieve → Reason**
+The runtime inference workflow follows:

 ```text
 Short Video